Garsington Opera: Opera at Garsington

 A characteristic feature of Garsington Opera's programming has been the combination of well known operas with discoveries of little known works.
 These have included the British premieres of Richard Strauss' Die ägyptische Helena, Rossini's La gazzetta and L'equivoco stravagante, and Vivaldi's L'incoronazione di Dario.
 The festival also gave the first British professional productions of Haydn's La vera costanza, Strauss' Die Liebe der Danae, Janáček's Šárka, and Tchaikovsky's Cherevichki.

 Performances take place in the specially designed seasonal Opera Pavilion from within which it is possible to view the surrounding landscape.
 This maintains the link with the outside, a tradition at Garsington Opera.
 The performances begin in the early evening, allowing for a long dinner during the interval, similar to Glyndebourne Festival Opera, and evening dress is suggested.
 Operas are often performed in their original language with English surtitles.
 In 2017 the Philharmonia Orchestra became a resident orchestra at the Festival, playing for one production per season, with the Garsington Opera Orchestra continuing to play three productions per year.
-From 2020 the Philharmonia Orchestra and The English Concert became the two resident orchestras, sharing the four producties annually.
+From 2020 the Philharmonia Orchestra and The English Concert became the two resident orchestras, sharing the four productions annually.